Tom-Q/website/index.md

 ## Firstname I. Lastname

-I'm a [TITLE] at [INSTITUTION] working with [PERSON] as a principal investigator.
+I'm a [TITLE] at [INSTITUTION] working with [PERSON].
 On this website you will find my CV, publications, interests, updates about what I'm doing, and some free-floating ideas and opinions.

 ## Contact